Koedo Kawagoe 小江戸川越

 A walk down Candy Street

 Near the storehouse district is Candy Street.
 This stretch of street has around 20 candy shops selling traditional Japanese sweets.
 Back in its Edo period heyday, Candy Street had as many as 70 shops and was a major production area of confectionary in Japan.
-You can still watch the candy being made in the traditional way.

 Experience the Taisho Era in Kawagoe